-The existing grass playfield on the south side of the school would be converted to synthetic turf with batting cages.
+The existing grass playfield on the south side of the school would be converted to synthetic turf with batting cage.
+Temporary displacement of field users will occur during field replacement.

 The amount of open space on the site would be slightly reduced, but the improvements to recreational facilities would provide more usable, recreation facilities.